-There’s no doubt about it: losing your home to a bank foreclosure is hard, but sometimes it has to happen.
+There’s no doubt about it: losing your home to a bank foreclosure is hard, but sometimes it happens.

 If you’re facing foreclosure, knowing your options can help you feel more in control of the situation and outcome.
-Knowledge can also set you up to buy a home again in the future, if that’s what you want to do.
+Knowledge can also set you up to buy a home again in the future.

 What is a home foreclosure?